 The patterns on area rugs that grace the living rooms of the West are mostly Eastern in origin.

-Arabesque, a design with Moorish roots, has interlacing and intersecting flowers, foliage, tendrils, or plain lines that curve and cross each other, often in combination with other elements.
+A decorative motif of Moorish roots, Arabesque has interlacing and intersecting flowers, foliage, tendrils, or plain lines that curve and cross each other, often in combination with other elements.

 What’s common to all of these is their unique vibrancy.